Ring the bells that still can ring

 – can be a source of beauty.

-On the other hand, the Japanese seem to be unfamiliar with the Western notion of ‘body image’, for which there is no word in their language.
-In the US and Europe, ‘body image’ is understood to be a picture of one’s own physical appearance that comes from self-observation and a reaction to society’s demands.
-In Japan, however, more importance is put on what others think rather than one’s own perceptions.
+The Japanese seem to be unfamiliar with the Western notion of ‘body image’.
+There is even no such word in their language.
+In the US and Europe, ‘body image’ denotes a picture of one’s own physical appearance that comes from self-observation and a reaction to society’s demands.
+In Japan, however, it is more important what others think than one’s own perceptions.
 People believe that the physical body, called ‘karada’, has no boundaries, and is an empty, fluid container that changes constantly.

 Therefore, ageing gracefully seems easier in Japan than in the Western countries.
-A wabi-sabi approach to time means that certain age is associated with age-specific events, and the older the woman becomes, the more freedom she gets.
-There is also a deep sense of communality that binds women of similar age – they volunteer, shop and go to sauna together.
+A wabi-sabi approach to time means that certain age opens women for new and age-specific events.
+So for example, the older they becomes, the more freedom they get to socialise and have fun.
+There is also a deep sense of communality that binds women of similar age.
+They volunteer, shop and go to sauna together.
 In fact, social bathing – known in Japan as a naked communion, since hot springs, onsen, rarely allow the mixing of genders – is the place where women from different stages of life share their experiences.

 Now imagine that an appreciation of passing time applies not to old pottery, buildings or leaves in the autumn, but to the human body itself.
-French feminist Simone de Beauvoir, in her analysis The Coming of Age (published in 1970, when she was 62), wrote, “Old age is particularly difficult to assume because we have always regarded it as something alien, a foreign species.”
+French feminist Simone de Beauvoir wrote in The Coming of Age, “Old age is particularly difficult to assume because we have always regarded it as something alien, a foreign species.”
+She published this opinion piece in 1970, when she was 62.

 Maybe it is Japan’s role to spread the concept of wabi-sabi ageing?
-It already is one of the fastest-ageing societies on Earth – people over 65 make up a quarter of Japan’s population, and it’s soon going to reach 40%.
+It already is one of the fastest-ageing societies on Earth.
+Here, people over 65 make up a quarter of the whole population, and soon it’s going to reach 40%.
 With modern inventions in science and technology, we can slow the ageing process, but why not just feel through it?
 Or appreciate, just as a cracked bowl painted gold, for what an amazing experience it’s been?

 French artist, Hélène Guggenheim, decided to challenge the perfectionist beauty standards.
-In one of her projects (Mes cicatrices je suis d’elles, entièrment tissé, My scars, of them I am fully woven), she applied gold to people’s scars.
+In one of her art projects, she applied gold to people’s scars.
 She wanted to show how people could be strong and vulnerable at the same time.
 Just as wrinkles and age spots can be a gracious evidence of a rich life experience, scars are a gentle reminder of one’s braveness in the face of adversity.
-Guggenheim’s photographic art project is a powerful example of the wabi-sabi of life.
+Guggenheim’s photographic project is a powerful example of the wabi-sabi of life.

 There is a story about Buddha’s own struggle with perfectionism.
 As a young man, he concentrated hard on fighting the imperfections of the real world – sickness, old age, and death.
 To understand the problem deeper, he decided to endure a harsh diet and nearly starved himself to death.
 Only then the enlightenment came.
 He understood that all things are temporary.
 His last words, the words of the happy man, started with an observation: “Decay is inherent in all things.”